 Most overseas visitors think of South Africa as a land drenched in perpetual sunshine.
 However, with a total landmass of over 470,900 square miles, South Africa's weather is not so easily summarized.
 It is a land of arid desert and lush tropical coasts, of temperate woodland and snow-capped mountains.
 Depending on when you travel and where you go, it is possible to encounter almost every different kind of weather extreme.

 Although generalizing South Africa's weather is difficult, there are a few absolutes that apply throughout the country.
-There are four distinct seasons—summer, fall, winter, and spring (unlike Africa's equatorial countries, where the year is split into rainy and dry seasons).
-Summer lasts from November to January, while winter lasts from June to August.
+Unlike Africa's equatorial countries, where the year is split into rainy and dry seasons, South Africa does have four seasons—summer, fall, winter, and spring—only they are flipped from the seasons in the Northern Hemisphere.
+Summer lasts from December to February, and fall stretches about March through May before winter takes over from June to August, while spring brings blooms in many places during September and October.
 For most of the country, the rains usually coincide with the summer months, although the Western Cape (including Cape Town) is an exception to this rule.

 Popular Cities in South Africa